vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 The second command boots the image into a container, which is like giving life to the image.
 Can't help it, but it is identical to creating an object out of a class! `-it` flag gives you an interactive terminal access *inside* the container.

 That should take you to the shell prompt that shows something in the lines of `root@abc123a1234b:/# `.
 That means you are inside the container, **with root access**.
-It is quite easy to expose your host root directory as a volume and it becomes editable within the container. *Just be careful what you command the prompt to do!*
+It is quite easy to expose your host root directory as a volume and it becomes editable within the container. *Just be careful what you command the prompt to do!* Even better, use `--user $(id -u):$(id -g)` flag while using `docker run` to force using current user instead of root.

 Now run `ruby -v` inside the shell to get the ruby version.
 Did you get `ruby 2.5.0...`?
 What about `node -v`?
 Did you get `v8.10`?

 Great!
 That's your own runtime environment with Ruby and Node pre-installed.
 Well done so far.
+Run `exit` to close the shell and come out of the container.

 ## Ruby on Rails Inside the Container